Say Goodbye to Cloudy Invisalign Aligners with Proper Cleaning Methods

 Cloudy aligners can be frustrating, especially when you’re committed to your orthodontic treatment and want your aligners to look their best.
 You may have noticed a lack of clarity or a film on the surface of your aligners, affecting their transparency and overall appearance.
 The good news is that this problem is well understood, and solutions are straightforward once you know what to look for.
 But what exactly causes this cloudiness, and how can you prevent it from happening in the first place?

 Clear aligner therapy has grown significantly in popularity.
-Align Technology, the maker of Invisalign, reported $4.0 billion in revenue for 2025, reflecting just how widely patients around the world have embraced this orthodontic solution.
+Align Technology, the maker of Invisalign, reported $4.0 billion in revenue for 2025, and the company continued its strong trajectory into 2026, with first-quarter results driven by high-volume demand for its core Invisalign product line.
+These figures reflect just how widely patients around the world have embraced this orthodontic solution.
 With so many people wearing aligners every day, proper care and maintenance have never been more important — and cloudy aligners are one of the most frequently reported cosmetic concerns among wearers.

 The Culprit Behind Cloudy Aligners